 Affiliation at the time of the award: Nagoya University, Nagoya, Japan

 Prize motivation: “for the invention of efficient blue light-emitting diodes which has enabled bright and energy-saving white light sources”

 Prize share: 1/3

 Hiroshi Amano was born in Hamamatsu, Japan.
 He studied electrical engineering at the university in Nagoya, which also awarded him his doctorate in 1989.
 In 2002 he became a professor at Meijo University in Nagoya and later moved to Nagoya University.

 Lighting plays a major role in our quality of life.
 The development of light-emitting diodes (LEDs) has made more efficient light sources possible.
 Creating white light that can be used for lighting requires a combination of red, green, and blue light.
 Blue LEDs proved to be much more difficult to create than red and green diodes.
-During the 1980s and 1990s Isamu Akasaki, Hiroshi Amano, and Shuji Nakamura successfully used the difficult-to-handle semiconductor gallium nitride to create efficient blue LEDs.
+During the 1980s and 1990s Isamu Akasaki, Hiroshi Amano, and Shuji Nakamura successfully used the difficult-to-handle semiconductor gallium nitride to create effecient blue LEDs.